Appliance removal, disposal, and recycling

 Facebook Marketplace is a tool that allows Facebook users to buy and sell items with people nearby.
 Once you post a picture, description, and price of the appliance you are selling in Marketplace, potential buyers can find it by either browsing categories or searching for related keywords and filtering by price or location.
 When someone decides to buy your appliance, they can contact you to work out the details of the transaction.

 Craigslist is a popular online classified listings website.
 Sellers post listings for items on their location page under the category it falls under.
 You can easily post your appliance for sale on the website for free.
-Use pictures and a specific description to quickly attract buyers.
-When you find a buyer and meet them to complete the transaction, make sure to meet in a public place and bring someone with you if possible.
+Use quality pictures and a specific description to quickly attract buyers.
+Whenever you find a buyer and meet them to complete the transaction, make sure to meet in a public place and bring someone with you if possible in order ensure safety.

 Oodle takes a bit of a different approach to helping you locally sell your used appliance.
 When you use other local marketplace apps and pages, they only show you listings directly posted to their site.
 Oodle, on the other hand, shows you listings that people posted on the Oodle website, as well as listings from similar services such as Craigslist, Facebook Marketplace, Letgo, OfferUp, and eBay.

 Whether you are selling or donating your old appliance, remember to be considerate.
 If you would be embarrassed to receive it, then you probably shouldn’t pass it on to someone else.
-If your appliance is broken or infested, it needs to be properly and safely destroyed.
-Your best option may be to hire an appliance disposal professional.
+If your appliance is broken or infested, it will need to be properly and safely destroyed.
+Your best option might be to schedule with an appliance disposal professional service.

 OPTION 4: Give Your Appliance Away

 Giving away your appliance doesn’t mean you need to donate it to a charity or other organization.
-You can always give it to a friend or family member you are aware may need one or has been in the market for a specific appliance.
-It’s a great way to hand down your old appliance without having the burden of recycling it properly weighing on you.
+You can always give it to a friend or family member you’re aware of that might need one or if they’ve been in the market for a specific appliance.
+It is a efficient way to hand down your used appliance without the heavy burden of recycling it properly weighing on you.

 Share The Love

-Pass on your old appliance to a person who just graduated college or a family that has bought their first home.
+Pass on all your old appliances to a person who recently graduated college or a family that has bought their first home.
 A recent college graduate is likely living on a tight budget.
-First-time homebuyers spent all of their hard-earned money on the down payment and closing costs of their home.
-At these pivotal times in a person’s life, buying new appliances isn’t on the top of their priority list.
+Most first-time homebuyers probably spend their hard-earned money on the down payment and any closing costs of their home.
+At these important times in a person’s life, buying appliances is not on the top of the priority list.

 Move It Downstairs